rezahedi/NutriScan/README.md

 It's a portfolio project and a ground for me to learn Next.js and TypeScript.
 I have plans to improve the project in the future:

-- __Database Integration:__ Design and implement a database to store scanned product data to eliminating redundant API calls and store user profiles and activities.
 - __User Profiles and Authentication:__ Create user profiles for personalized experiences and implement user authentication.
 - __Product History Display:__ Show a list of scanned products for each user in their profile.
 - __Improved UI/UX:__ Enhance the user interface and experience for a more polished and user-friendly application.